Companies that use LaunchDarkly

 Analyzed and validated by Henley Wing Chiu

-LaunchDarkly We detected 415 customers using LaunchDarkly and 42 customers with estimated renewals in the next 3 months.
+LaunchDarkly We detected 428 customers using LaunchDarkly and 46 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (36%) and the most common company size is 51-200 employees (37%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: Our data specifically only tracks LaunchDarkly Foundation Plan users.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date